-9 Is information submitted in a cartel settlement protected from disclosure?
+9. Is information submitted in a cartel settlement protected from disclosure?

 The position of the Bureau/PPSC is that information submitted as part of cartel settlement discussions is confidential and also protected by "settlement privilege" and will not be disclosed except in limited circumstances as described above, eg, if necessary to pursue an investigation or prosecution.
+Settlement privilege does not, however, apply to prohibit the disclosure to private litigants of factual information provided to the Crown in circumstances where the person providing the information does so with the knowledge that the Crown may potentially rely on some or all of that information for the purposes of a criminal prosecution (see R v Nestle Canada Inc, 2015 ONSC 810).

-Even in those cases, however, the Bureau will attempt to protect the information insofar as is possible.
+Even in those cases where disclosure is sought from the Bureau, however, the Bureau will attempt to protect the information insofar as is possible.
 For example, where the Bureau applies for a court order authorising the use of investigatory powers, it will also apply to seal confidential information presented to the court so that this information is not available on the public court file.

-10 How is confidential information or commercially sensitive information submitted by third parties in an investigation treated in private antitrust damages claims?
+10. How is confidential information or commercially sensitive information submitted by third parties in an investigation treated in private antitrust damages claims?

 The Bureau does not typically disclose to plaintiffs information submitted by third parties as part of Bureau investigations unless ordered to do so by a court.
 As noted, Bureau investigations are conducted in private and are subject to confidentiality protections.
 The Bureau will also typically treat third party information as subject to "public interest" privilege.
+Private communications intercepted as part of a Bureau investigation are not, however, subject to the confidentiality protections of s 29 of the Competition Act and any limit on their disclosure to private litigants will be subject to the court's discretion (see Imperial Oil v Jacques, 2014 SCC 66).